HobnobMancer/cazy_webscraper/README.md

 - `-l`, `--log`: Path to write out a logger file.
 Default: None.
 Logger messages will be written out to the terminal and out to the specified file.
 - `-n`, `--nodelete`: (True or False).
 Do not delete content in already exisiting output directory.
 Default: False, will delete content in already existing output directory.
 If set to true then the content in the output directory will not be deleted first before writing out output from the scrape.
 - `-o`, `--output`: Path to output DIRECTORY for all output to be written to.
 Default: STDOUT.
 The dataframe names are pre-formated by the scraper so only pass the path to the directory into which the output data is to be written.
 If the directory does not already exist the `cazy_webscraper` will create the output dataframe.
-- `-r`, `--retries`: Set the maximum number of times to retry connection to the server hosting the CAZy database if network errors are encountered.
-Default is 10.
 - `-s`, `--subfamilies`: (True or False) Enable retrieval of subfamilies from CAZy.
 Default: false.
 If subfamilies are specified in the configuration file ensure `-s` is enabled.
 - `-v`, `--verbose`: (True or False) Change the logger level from Warning to Info, resulting in logging of the scrapers progress.
 Default: false.